 Or it could be that you had previously been traumatized by an unfaithful partner and you haven’t fully recovered yet.
 In such cases, it is necessary for you to heal fully before you enter into a new relationship.

 The presence of doubt gives rise to questions that produce more doubt.
 And this leads to a downward spiral of increasing misery.
 If you see yourself being pulled into this spiral, there are only two things you can do, kill the doubt or end the relationship.

-When the doubt is actually caused by your partner’s unfaithful act, this becomes the real challenge because most relationships do not go any further and just end here.
+Sometimes the doubt is actually caused by your partner’s unfaithful act.
+This becomes the real challenge because most relationships do not go any further and just end there.